ERISA Section 408(b)(2)

 About the regulation

-In accordance with Section 408(b)(2) of the Employee Retirement Income Security Act of 1974 (“ERISA”) and its corresponding regulations,1 service providers such as E*TRADE Securities LLC ("ETS") and E*TRADE Capital Management, LLC (“ETCM”) are required to describe the services provided to an ERISA plan.
-ETS is also required to provide a plan sponsor/fiduciary with certain information about the fees charged to the plan by ETS, as well as any indirect compensation ETS, ETCM, and/or its affiliates (collectively, "E*TRADE") receive in connection with the services provided to retirement plans governed by Title I of ERISA.2 You can access additional information about this disclosure by visiting the Department of Labor's Section 408(b)(2) Fact Sheet.
+In accordance with Section 408(b)(2) of the Employee Retirement Income Security Act of 1974 (“ERISA”) and its corresponding regulations,1 ERISA plan service providers such as E*TRADE Securities LLC ("ETS"), a registered broker-dealer and E*TRADE Capital Management, LLC (“ETCM”), a Registered Investment Adviser, are required to describe the services provided to an ERISA plan.
+ETS and ETCM are also required to provide a plan sponsor/fiduciary with certain information about the fees charged to the plan by ETS and/or ETCM, as applicable, as well as any indirect compensation ETS, ETCM, and/or its affiliates (collectively, "E*TRADE") receive in connection with the services provided to retirement plans governed by Title I of ERISA.2 You can access additional information about this disclosure by visiting the Department of Labor's Section 408(b)(2) Fact Sheet.
 We encourage you to review this with your plan advisor, tax attorney, and/or plan administrator, and keep a copy in your plan file.

 About your account: Services provided and fees charged

-Your account is not subject to fees other than those charged to ETS brokerage accounts, unless enrolled in an ETCM Wrap Fee Program (discretionary managed account).
+Your account is not subject to fees other than those charged to ETS brokerage accounts, unless enrolled in ETCM Personalized Investments account (a wrap fee program discretionary managed accounts).
 Plans receive standard ETS brokerage account maintenance services.

 Services provided to the plan: